ben-pauley/readme-generator/README.md

 ## My Repository

 In this GitHub repository, you will find my completed README Generator.
 My task was to create a command-line application that dynamically generates a professional README.md file from a user's input using Node.js and the Inquirer package and to demonstrate how to use the application.
+The purpose of this application is to save users time when creating a README for their GitHub repository for their applications, as well as ensuring that their README is high quality every time.
 I believe I was successful in meeting the required criteria.

 ## Installation